imAIgene-Dream3D/BEHAV3D/README.md

 BEHAV3D runs can be run from both command line or through the jupyter notebook and was tested on MacOS Big Sur with R version 4.1.1 and on WIndows 10 with R version 4.3.0 .

 For segmentation, a computer with decent hardware is required dependent on the sizes of images that need to be processed:
-- Ilastik segmentation of a timeseries with dimensions [4, 390, 36, 512, 512] (ctzyx) can be segmented in X minutes on a xxx workstation
+- Ilastik segmentation of a timeseries with dimensions [4, 390, 36, 512, 512] (ctzyx) can take a total of 12 hours on a normal workstation

 For tracking, a computer with lower specs is often sufficiant:
 - Tracking with TrackMate using Linear Assignment Problem tracking on a timeseries with dimensions [4, 390, 36, 512, 512] (ctzyx) and assigning TrackIDs back to the segmented image takes approx. 15 minutes

-BEHAV3D runs in R studio, jupyter notebook or from command line and was tested on MacOS Big Sur with R version 4.1.1 and on Windows 10 with R version 4.3.0 .
+BEHAV3D runs in python, jupyter notebook or from command line and was tested on MacOS Big Sur with R version 4.1.1 and on Windows 10 with R version 4.3.0 .
 _____
 ## Installation